rahulyesantharao/personal-website-m2/README.md

     - [x] Make navigation bar close after page change
   - [x] Use React for animation stuff instead of vanilla CSS
   - [x] Create Responsive Setup (Grid System?)
   - [ ] Make the PageWrapper change the document.title
+- [ ] Projects Page
-- [ ] Make Project Footer have links to the GitHub/DevPost/Project (based on type (Github/Devpost/Project) and link props)
+  - [x] Make Project Footer have links to the GitHub/DevPost/Project (based on type (Github/Devpost/Project) and link props)
+  - [ ] Make the ProjectLinks react to hover
+- [ ] Production
   - [x] Figure out svg, png, jpg packaging with Webpack - use require() when specifying src in JSX
   - [ ] Update Production Stack
   - [ ] Figure out why React Router adds a new history state when I click the link to the page I am already on (is it because of favicon request?)
   - [ ] Figure out Favicon packaging with Webpack
+- [ ] Future
   - [ ] Learn how to make svg assets (personal logo, etc.)
   - [ ] Update page transitions to TransitionGroup so that I can make a 404 Page